Our Programs

 Early Learning Foundation

-Early Literacy and Numeracy Skills: Literacy: Children will begin recognising letters and sounds through fun, engaging games.
-Simple rhyming activities, storytelling, and sing-alongs enhance their phonemic awareness.
-Numeracy: Through play, children will explore early number concepts such as counting, patterning, and sorting using everyday materials.
+Early Literacy and Numeracy Skills: Literacy: Children will begin learnings letters and articulating sounds through fun, engaging games.
+Simple rhyming activities, storytelling and sing-alongs enhance their phonemic awareness.
+Numeracy: Through play, children will explore early number concepts such as counting, patterning and sorting using everyday materials.
 Simple mathematical language like “more,” “less,” “big,” and “small” is used during group discussions and activities.
-Social-Emotional Development: Activities like group games, cooperative play, and role-playing promote the development of key social skills like sharing, turn-taking, and problem-solving.
+Social-Emotional Development: Activities like group games, cooperative play and role-playing promote the development of key social skills like sharing, turn-taking and problem-solving.
 Children will also participate in daily discussions and circle time where they can express their feelings and learn to respect others' perspectives.
-Physical Development: Both fine motor skills (through art, writing, and building activities) and gross motor skills (through climbing, running, and coordinated games) are nurtured through hands-on play.
-Regular outdoor sessions help build strength, coordination, and balance.
+Physical Development: Both fine motor skills (through art, writing, and building activities) and gross motor skills (through climbing, running and coordinated games) are nurtured through hands-on play.
+Regular outdoor sessions help build strength, coordination and balance.
 Our teachers guide your child's learning experiences through gentle facilitation, setting up opportunities for discovery and exploration.
 They observe each child’s learning journey, providing encouragement and support to help them meet their individual goals, whether in early literacy, numeracy, social skills or physical development.
-Our educators are also key role models, demonstrating communication, problem-solving, and social-emotional skills that children can mimic in their interactions.
+Our educators are also key role models, demonstrating communication, problem-solving and social-emotional skills that children can mimic in their interactions.

 Preparing for Kindergarten

-Integrated Play and Learning: Numeracy: More structured activities involving numbers, counting, simple addition and subtraction, and identifying shapes and patterns.
-Children will practice number recognition through songs, games, and practical activities like sorting objects.
-Literacy: Focused activities to promote letter recognition, writing simple words, and phonics.
-Children will engage in storytelling, song, and group reading to improve comprehension and expand their vocabulary.
-School-Readiness Skills: Our program builds the skills needed for a smooth transition to formal schooling: Routine and Structure: Children will gradually adapt to a school-like routine with set times for activities such as group circle time, independent work, and playtime.
-They will learn to follow a schedule, which helps build readiness for kindergarten.
-Following Directions and Focus: Activities are designed to help children learn how to follow multi-step directions, sit and concentrate for longer periods, and complete tasks independently.
-Self-Help and Independence: Daily routines will encourage children to take ownership of simple tasks like putting on jackets, packing away their belongings, and managing personal items.
+Integrated Play and Learning: Numeracy: More structured activities involving numbers, counting, simple addition and subtraction and identifying shapes and patterns.
+Children will practice number recognition through songs, games and practical activities like sorting objects.
+Literacy: Focused activities to promote letter recognition, writing simple words and phonics.
+Children will engage in storytelling, song and group reading to improve comprehension and expand their vocabulary.
+School-Readiness Skills: Our program builds the skills needed for a smooth transition to formal schooling: Routine and Structure: Children will gradually adapt to a school-like routine with set times for activities such as group circle time, independent work and playtime.
+They will learn to follow a schedule, which helps build readiness for Kindergarten.
+Following Directions and Focus: Activities are designed to help children learn how to follow multi-step directions, sit and concentrate for longer periods and complete tasks independently.
+Self-Help and Independence: Daily routines will encourage children to take ownership of simple tasks like putting on jackets, packing away their belongings and managing personal items.
 Encouraging self-sufficiency prepares them for the responsibilities of school.
-Social-Emotional Learning: As children approach kindergarten, there is an increased focus on understanding emotions, making new friends, and resolving conflicts.
+Social-Emotional Learning: As children approach Kindergarten, there is an increased focus on understanding emotions, making new friends and resolving conflicts.
 Role-playing and group discussions will support emotional intelligence and self-regulation, which are critical for school success.
-Collaboration with Parents: Communication with families is essential.
+Collaboration with parents and communication with families is essential.
 Teachers will share children’s progress and provide tips for reinforcing school-readiness skills at home.
 We also invite families to participate in school visits or parent workshops to prepare for the next step in their child’s educational journey.
-In this program, teachers will be facilitators of learning, guiding children in structured activities while still allowing room for creative expression.
-They will model behaviors and skills that children will need to navigate kindergarten, such as listening, cooperating, and managing their emotions.
-Teachers will also provide gentle guidance on transitioning from a play-based environment to a more structured learning setting, using encouragement and positive reinforcement to help build confidence and resilience.

 PREPERATION FOR KINDERGARTEN

-By aligning with the NSW Kindergarten Syllabus, we prepare your child for the transition to formal schooling.
-Our curriculum introduces foundational concepts in literacy, numeracy, and other key areas, fostering confidence and readiness.
+Informed by the NSW Kindergarten Syllabus, our program supports children as they prepare for the transition to formal schooling.
+Through intentional, play-based learning, children are introduced to foundational concepts in literacy, numeracy and other key learning areas, building confidence, capability and readiness for Kindergarten.

 EARLY LITERACY